-How many times your dog would start running and rubbing against anything he can as soon as you are done with a bath?
+How many times would your dog start running and rubbing against anything he could as soon as you were done with a bath?
 Probably every single time.
 A real question here is what a dog does.
 Why do dogs zoom after a bath and why does this look like crazy or weird behavior?

 Well, there are a few theories that could help you understand why dogs do this.
 We will discuss these here and hopefully you can decide which one has the best value for you.